Iran president Rouhani targets stagflation in first budget

 "The crucial battle will be over the subsidies bill.
 Rouhani has to find a way of targeting those in need and that will be very difficult," said Siavush Randjbar-Daemi, a lecturer on Iranian studies at Britain's Manchester University.

-Rouhani secured a landslide election victory in June promising a policy of "constructive engagement" with the outside world would help ease international sanctions on the Islamic Republic imposed over its nuclear programme.
+Rouhani secured a landslide election victory in June promising a policy of "constructive engagement" with the outside world would help ease international sanctions on the Islamic Republic imposed over its nuclear program.

 Iran denies Western accusations that it is seeking to develop nuclear weapons capability.